TBP Service and Engineering Fellowships

-TBP's Fellowship Program is for MIT undergraduates seeking to pursue a service engineering project during this coming summer.
-The purpose of this program is to support students who seek to apply their engineering and technological understanding to better society, both domestic and abroad.
-Successful fellows should be prepared to guide a student-led project that can leave behind lasting, sustainable benefits for a community.
-The work may be arranged with non-governmental or inter-governmental organizations and other community-conscious groups.
-Students of all disciplines are welcomed to apply.
+TBP will sponsor students wishing to pursue a service engineering project during Summer 2022.
+Successful fellows should be prepared to guide a student-led project that to applies their engineering and technological understanding to better society, both domestic and abroad, and can leave behind lasting, sustainable benefits for a community.
+The work may be arranged with non-governmental or intergovernmental organizations and other community-conscious groups.
+Students of all disciplines are welcome.

 For further information, please contact email@example.com